 Casino Money Laundering Regulations Under the BSA

 The Bank Secrecy Act (BSA) was enacted in 1970 to prevent criminals and terrorists from using U.S. banks as vehicles for illicit activities.
 Although the statute originally applied to banks, the scope of what constitutes a “financial institution” under the BSA has been expanded over time.
 In 1985, commercial casinos were included within the BSA definition due to the increased potential of criminal exploitation in the gambling sector.
 This led to the creation of industry-specific regulations.
 Accordingly, if a U.S.-based casino or card club has a gross annual gaming revenue of more than $1,000,000, it is required to comply with BSA requirements for casinos.
+One of the most important components of the BSA for casinos is Title 31.
+For more information, view our overview of Title 31 compliance for casinos.

 Casino Anti-Money Laundering Compliance Program Requirements